Basics

 1. Cubic & Classic: primarily external differences.
 A matter of personal preference regarding which one is preferred.
 Performance data is nearly identical.

-2. HMC: Standard up to 3000 rpm input speed, with oil filling and cooling fins - explicitly higher dynamic load capacity.
+2. High-Performance Screw Jack: Standard up to 3000rpm input speed, with oil filling and cooling fins - explicitly higher dynamic load capacity.

-3. KH: explicitly high dynamic capability, but load capacity decreases to a maximum of 90 kN.
+3. High-Speed Screw Jack: explicitly high dynamic capability, but load capacity decreases to a maximum of 90kN.

-In standard applications, linear drives can be operated with a speed of 250mm/s.
+In standard applications, Linear Chains can be operated with a speed of 250mm/s.
 Special applications have already been implemented with speeds exceeding 800mm/s.

 1. Standard gearboxes with standard trapezoidal threads achieve efficiencies between 25-35%.